craftcms/cms/docs/image-transforms.md

 * **Fit**  – Scales the image so that it is as big as possible with all dimensions fitting within the specified width and height.
 * **Stretch** – Stretches the image to the specified width and height.

-If **Mode** is set to “Crop”, an additional “Crop Position” setting will appear, where you can define which area of the image should be treated as the focal point when cropping.
+If **Mode** is set to “Crop”, an additional “Default Focal Point” setting will appear, where you can define which area of the image Craft should center the crop on, for images without a [focal point](assets.md#focal-points) set.
 Its options include:

 * Top-Left
 * Top-Center